pettibetty/frontend-nanodegree-mobile-portfolio/README.md

 5. Added media="print" to the print.css file
 6. Move the fonts link from the head to the css file with import.
 7. Minified the js and css files with grunt.
+8. Used grunt responsive-image to resize the images.